Anas-Farooq-codes/CODSOFT/README.md

 📄 Task 1 - "Landing Page"

-Create an enticing and user-friendly introduction page using HTML and CSS.
+Create an enticing and user-friendly Landing page using HTML and CSS.
 This page acts as the first glimpse into our website, emphasizing the importance of making a lasting impact on visitors.
 Here's what you need to know about the task:

 📁 Task 2 - " Portfolio Website"